xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/ConfigureApacheKerberos.rst

 #.
 Ensure that ``intranet`` can reach :term:`KDC` ``ws2008rs2`` via the network (:command:`ping`, ...).
 #.
 Have a username and password in Windows Domain ``EXAMPLE.COM``.
 In this example ``einstein`` is used as username.
 #.
-Within the shell type:
+Within the shell, type:

    .. code-block:: bash